enijkamp/jekyll-now/_posts/2011-11-21-stanford-lectures.md

 ---
 layout: post
 title: "Get a taste of Stanford: Online lectures 2012"
+resume: "Here’s the latest from Stanford.
+Anyone who has listened to the initial three courses (Database System, Machine Learning and Artificial Intelligence) surely has enjoyed their quality and will enlist again.
+They are back with an incredible list of free interactive video lectures on machine-learning."
 ---

 These days I'm having too many irons in the fire.
 To give you some hints, there's more coming which sheds lights on turning non-negative matrix factorization into an embarrassingly parallel problem (plus avoiding the painful hadoop overhead [1]) and something new which hopefully combines machine learning methods with agile development methodologies to solve a well-known ancient problem in software engineering.